The Magician

 Astrologia

-Quick witted and a strong communicator.
+Quick-witted, and a strong communicator.
 Intellectual and always learning.
 A resourceful problem solver.
 Can be prone to overthinking or distracted by many ideas at once.

 The Magician